 Although it is not required to be a full citizen of the United States in order to qualify for a loan, you will be required to prove how you are in the country on a legal basis and that your status as a legal immigrant will likely continue for the foreseeable future.

 Each lender will have its own requirements for the minimum credit score that they will approve.
-The nice thing about FHA guidelines is that people with less than perfect credit can be approved for a loan.
+The nice thing about this program’s guidelines is that people with less than perfect credit can be approved for a loan.

 A word about Overlays

 As the previous point mentioned, each lender will have its own requirements concerning the credit score.
 In addition, the lender may have some additional requirements that are not dictated by FHA.
 These additional requirements are called mortgage overlays and they are unique to each lender.
 If the lender approves you for a loan and explains the requirements to you, you will have to meet those requirements in order to close the loan.

-Since the FHA loan is backed/guaranteed by the federal government, there is one step of the loan that is the same for all borrowers.
+Since this loan is backed/guaranteed by the federal government, there is one step of the loan that is the same for all borrowers.
 All borrowers must clear a CAIVRS check in order to get loan approval.

 CAIVRS is another acronym.
 This one stands for Credit Alert Interactive Voice Response System.
 CAIVRS is a database that lists any person that has failed to either repay federal student loans or federal taxes.
-If a person’s name turns up on this list then they cannot move forward with the Minnesota FHA loan.
+If a person’s name turns up on this list then they cannot move forward with the mortgage.

 Along with the application, you will also need to provide the following types of information.